F5X MINI Cooper S JCW

 - High Quality Silicon Coupler

-CARBON INTAKE HOUSING ASSEMBLY
+INTAKE HOUSING ASSEMBLY

-The filter housing assembly comprises of our bespoke generation 2 filter, aluminium cowl, CNC machined MAF tube and the carbon pod itself.
-The carbon pod shrouds the reverse mounted filter and smoothly shapes the airflow down to the intake tube.
+The filter housing assembly comprises of our bespoke generation 2 filter, aluminium cowl, CNC machined MAF tube and the Carbon or Plastic pod itself.
+The pod shrouds the reverse mounted filter and smoothly shapes the airflow down to the intake tube.
 This smooth reduction in cross sectional area invokes the Venturi effect where the airflow accelerates whilst maintaining laminar conditions.
 It can be thought of as a large velocity stack - below is a diagram to show the comparison between our patented design and a regular intake system.
 Our bespoke filters aid the airflow moving through the housings and allow for an even velocity profile as the airflow exits the housings.
 Further details can be read in the Technology and Filters pages.

 The MAF tube is CNC machined with tight tolerances to ensure the sensor works within the OEM parameters and therefore does not cause an engine warning code.
 Since the MAF tube is positioned near the exhaust manifold it is subject to high temperatures and can become heat soaked.
 To combat this we have insulated the tube with a neoprene rubber wrap which effectively protects the inside of the tube from high temperatures.